scipy/scipy/doc/source/dev/governance/governance.rst

 The foundations of Project governance are:

--  Openness & Transparency
+-  openness and transparency
--  Active Contribution
+-  active contribution
--  Institutional Neutrality
+-  institutional neutrality

 Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
-In general all Project decisions are made through consensus among the Core Developers with input from the Community.
+In general, all Project decisions are made through consensus among the Core Developers with input from the Community.

-While this approach has served us well, as the Project grows we see a need for a more formal governance model.
+While this approach has served us well, as the Project grows, we see a need for a more formal governance model.
 The SciPy Core Developers expressed a preference for a leadership model which includes a BDFL (Benevolent Dictator for Life).
 Therefore, moving forward The Project leadership will consist of a BDFL and Steering Council.

 BDFL